 It can also be served with Sambhar or my favorite - Molagapodi!
 This makes a delicious and nutritious South Indian breakfast or snack that is loved by all across ages.

 Use dairy-free yogurt or vegan buttermilk or skip adding it altogether and just use water instead to prepare the batter.
-Also, swap ghee with any other cooking oil.
+Also, swap ghee with any other cooking oil or vegan ghee.

 More batter-based recipes